Biden, NATO to beef up military presence amid Russian aggression

 The official said Biden told Erdogan when they spoke earlier Tuesday that closing the deal with the Nordic countries that night would set up a good opportunity for their own talks on Wednesday.
 The official spoke on condition of anonymity to discuss administration strategy.

-Biden will also look to highlight progress made by NATO members at meeting the alliance’s goal of spending 2% of gross domestic product on their defense budgets.
+Biden will also look to highlight progress made by NATO members at meeting the alliance’s goal of spending 2 percent of gross domestic product on their defense budgets.

 Sullivan said a majority of members would report that they have met the benchmark or are on track to by 2024.
 He described it as a “substantial shift in the intensity and commitment of NATO allies in terms of putting their money where their mouth is.”
 Biden’s predecessor, Republican Donald Trump, fiercely criticized NATO partners who failed to hit the target.